-Author Jennifer Jacobson is the lead faculty at our upcoming workshop, Taking Your Writing & Art to New Places: Published Authors and Illustrators at Work.
-She decided to interview the three special guests for the workshop, Ruth Behar, An Na and Melissa Sweet, and to let us publish the interviews here on our blog.
+Author Jennifer Jacobson was the lead faculty at our workshop, Gather: A Community Retreat for Published Authors and Illustrators.
+She decided to interview the three special guests for the 2018 workshop, Ruth Behar, An Na and Melissa Sweet, and to let us publish the interviews here on our blog.
 Thanks, Jennifer!
 Here’s the third interview:

 Jennifer: Award-winning YA author, An Na’s first book, A Step from Heaven won many awards: the Michael L. Printz Award, International Reading Association Award, National Book Award Finalist, ALA Best Books for Young Adults, and New York Times Book Review Notable.
 Her novels Wait for Me and The Fold followed, as well as her newest book The Place Between Breaths, which has been praised highly in multiple starred reviews.
 When she is not teaching for the Vermont College MFA in children’s literature program Na can be found at Banchan, the restaurant she opened for her Mom in Montpelier, VT.